JosefVilestadGit/executors/docker-reconciler/DOCKER-DEPLOYMENT.md

 A: Not directly.
 It manages containers on the Docker daemon it's connected to (via socket).

 **Q: How do I update a deployment?**
-A: Update the ExecutorDeployment resource in ColonyOS.
+A: Update the ExecutorDeployment service in ColonyOS.
 The controller will reconcile the changes.

 **Q: Can I use Podman instead of Docker?**
 A: Potentially, if Podman's socket is Docker-compatible.
 This hasn't been tested.